Kim Wall's gruesome death detailed in Peter Madsen murder trial: A timeline

 April 25, 2018

 Madsen is sentenced to life in prison for the murder and dismemberment of Wall.
+Madsen said he will appeal the murder conviction and life sentence.

 April 23, 2018